The role of AI weapons in Minneapolis is a wake up call for America

 II.

 The most important AI tools in America — the ones everyone should be talking about anytime someone mentions the word AI — are neither agents nor chatbots.
 They are the complex, militarized tools DHS is building with Palantir and deploying in Minneapolis and cities across the country.
-These applications, which blur the lines between AI governance and physical violence, are undermining our democratic foundations and serving as automated engines of political vengeance — determining who is a domestic terrorist, who deserves deportation and punishment, and who is likely to be on their couch when the government barges in through the front door.
+These applications are undermining our democratic foundations and serving as engines of political vengeance — determining who is a domestic terrorist, who deserves deportation and punishment, and who is likely to be on their couch when the government barges in through the front door.

 They do not want you to know what AI looks like in the real world.
 They do not want you to look at the ruins of Gaza, or the fiberoptic webs of Lyman, Ukraine.
 They do not want you to read the user guide of Palantir apps used in Minneapolis.

-They don’t want you to notice that every hour, and right under our noses, AI tools made by Silicon Valley are being used to kill and take away people’s rights — and with little accountability, regulatory oversight, or public understanding.
+They don’t want you to notice that every hour, and all around the world, AI tools made by Silicon Valley are being used to kill and take away people’s rights — and with little accountability, regulatory oversight, or public understanding.

 There is some debate about AI models like Claude threatening software engineering jobs — or worse, Grok undressing women and minors — but there is little mainstream discussion regarding the DHS’s AI platforms, which will soon be collecting lists of Trump’s critics from big tech companies, lists of Jewish students at universities such as my alma mater, and potentially, the protected health and social security information of the entire nation.